Skip to content

 Accounts

-You must log in to the cluster from inside DSH Desktop.
-The connection to the cluster is done by SSH connection.
-DSH Desktop has PuTTY and Gitbash installed for this purpose.
-To connect to the cluster using Gitbash, open a terminal and type the below command to secure shell (ssh) into the machine you wish to access.
-Replace with your internal UCL user and with the name of the machine you want to log in to, eg. dsh-sge2log01:
+For example, to connect to a DSH Research Compute system using GitBash, open a terminal and type the below command to SSH into the machine you wish to access.
+Replace with your DSH userid and with the name of the machine you want to log in to:

-The prompt will not show your password when you are typing it.
+You will be prompted to enter your password.
+Enter it and press Enter key.
+(NOTE: The prompt will not show your password when you are typing it.
 This is expected and it is for security reasons.
-Be careful entering your password
+Take care when entering your password.)

 The first time you log in to an unknown server you will get a message like this: